 War And Peace - A Musical Overview

-Eric Andersen " 'Bout Changes And Things" (Vanguard, 1966)
+Eric Andersen " 'Bout Changes And Things" (Vanguard Records, 1966) (LP)

-Eric Andersen "The Best Of Eric Andersen" (Vanguard, 1970)
+Eric Andersen "The Best Of Eric Andersen" (Vanguard Records, 1970) (LP)

-Of all the original Greenwich Village folkies, Andersen seemed to have the introspective songer-songwriter thing down a lot earlier than the rest, with the possible exception of Tom Paxton.
+Of all the original Greenwich Village folkies, Andersen seemed to have the introspective singer-songwriter thing down a lot earlier than the rest, with the possible exception of Tom Paxton.
 He did do some overtly political material, but again, he did it with a subtlety that many of his peers lacked (or perhaps distained...)
 The Woody Guthrie-ish "My Land Is A Good Land" is one of the great patriotic anthems of all time; left-wing only by association, really.
 It can be heard in its original solo acoustic form on 'Bout Changes And Things or in a goofily orchestrated re-make on the controversial Best Of album, where Andersen re-recorded many of his best songs with a broader pop market in mind.
 The larger arrangements and orchestrations sometimes blot out the gentle, quavering quality of his original acoustic recordings, but Andersen was one of the most unique voices of the early '60s folk scene and even in altered form, his songs are quite effective.
 Likewise, his civil rights anthem, "Thirsty Boots" is still a great in either version.
 Worth checking out.

-Eric Bogle "Scraps Of Paper" (Flying Fish, 1981)
+Eric Bogle "Scraps Of Paper" (Flying Fish Records, 1981) (LP)

 Australian singer-songwriter Eric Bogle is the author of several stunning antiwar ballads, notably "No Man's Land" and "And The Band Played Waltzing Matilda," which are both on the original version of this fine folk album.
 These songs deal with the horrors of the First World War; "Matilda" is certainly Bogle's best-known song, having been covered by June Tabor, Makem & Clancy, and most famously by the Irish punk-roots band, The Pogues.
 Bogle's version was the first I heard, and I still find it profoundly moving.
 The image of a generation sacrificed, with resounding hollowness, on the altar of war, is powerfully conveyed in both songs, capturing in deft strokes, the catastrophic disillusionment of the so-called Great War.
 Profound, and tremendously emotional material.
 Highly recommended.
-(More information about Bogle can be found on his his home page and through his booking agency, Stoneyport Agency.

-Billy Bragg "Levi Stubbs Tears" (EP) (Go Disc/Elektra, 1987) (LP)
+Billy Bragg "Levi Stubbs Tears" (EP) (Go Disc/Elektra Records, 1987)

 England's '80s working class hero, rough-hewn Leftie troubadour Billy Bragg combined the electrified abrasiveness of punk rock with the stripped-down melodicism of folk-oriented buskers...
 On this EP he covered Dick Gaughan's powerful (though somewhat credulous) song, "Think Again," which questions the logic of the Cold War policies of "mutually assured destruction" -- since the Russians suffered so greatly in WWII, why would anyone truly believe they wold risk that sort of hardship again in a nuclear conflagration?
 By covering this song, as well as Leon Rosselson's "World Turned Upside Down," Bragg opened up a relatively mainstream audience to the work of some of the UK's best left-wing songwriters.

-Billy Bragg "The Internationale" (Go Disc/Elektra, 1990)
+Billy Bragg "The Internationale" (Go Disc/Elektra Records, 1990)

 While we're on the subject of Billy Bragg, I may as well mention this disc, where he packed all of his most overt political material onto one EP.
 For the most part, it's a bit dry and overly-earnest.
 But if you wanna hear our lad croaking out the Internationale and songs about Victor Jara and Phil Ochs, this is the place to go.